psychology50/psychology50/README.md

-## Yang Jae Seo 🤪
+## Yang JaeSeo 🤪

 > What does not kill me, makes me stronger

-I'm double majoring in Chemical engineering and Computer engineering <br/>
+I work as a full-stack developer at [NTS](https://www.nts-corp.com/).
-I'm interested in Backend, DevOps Develop. <br/>
+If you’d like any advice, please let me know how I can assist you.
-Looking for someone to be strong with me.
+And I'm always eager to connect with others who share the same passion.

 <br/>